smadyland/hookmaster.py/README.md

 # hookmaster
-## webhook multitool for discord ft a lightweight generator, flooder, and more
+## webhook multitool for discord ft guild fucker 3000, a lightweight mini nuker
 ### !!THIS IS IN BETA AND WILL BE CONSTANTLY UPDATED!!
 # todo list
-* guild fucker 3000
+* make it look prettier (better logo?, colorama)
 ## features done so far
 * ~~make generator~~
 * ~~make spammer~~